Dapagliflozin: Mechanism of action

-Its protective effects in heart failure is attributed primarily to haemodynamic effects, where SGLT2 inhibitors potently reduce intravascular volume through osmotic diuresis and natriuresis.
+Its protective effects in heart failure are attributed primarily to haemodynamic effects, where SGLT2 inhibitors potently reduce intravascular volume through osmotic diuresis and natriuresis.
 This consequently may lead to a reduction in preload and afterload, thereby alleviating cardiac workload and improving left ventricular function.

 Selectivity

 The IC50 for SGLT2 is less than one-thousandth of the IC50 for SGLT1 (1.1 versus 1390 nmol/L), so that the drug does not interfere with intestinal glucose absorption.

 Names

 Dapagliflozin is the International nonproprietary name (INN), and the United States Adopted Name (USAN).

-The fixed-dose combination product, dapagliflozin/metformin extended-release, is called Xigduo XR.
+The fixed-dose combination product, dapagliflozin/metformin extended-release, is sold under the brand name Xigduo XR.

-In July 2016, the fixed-dose combination of saxagliptin and dapagliflozin was approved for medical use in the European Union and is sold under the brand name Qtern.
+In July 2016, the fixed-dose combination of saxagliptin and dapagliflozin was authorized for medical use in the European Union and is sold under the brand name Qtern.
 The combination drug was approved for medical use in the United States in February 2017, where it also is sold under the brand name Qtern.